23andMe: Instrument and chip versions

+Until 2010, Illumina sold its genotyping instruments labelled "for research use only"; in early 2010, Illumina obtained FDA approval for its BeadXpress system for clinical use.

+Product history and pricing

-Product changes
+Product tiers

-In late 2009, 23andMe split its genotyping service into three products with different prices: an Ancestry Edition, a Health edition, and a Complete Edition.
-This decision was reversed a year later, when the different products were recombined.
-In late 2010, the company introduced a monthly subscription fee for updates based on new medical research findings.
-The subscription model proved unpopular with customers and was eliminated in mid-2012.
+In late 2009, 23andMe briefly split its service into three products—an Ancestry Edition, a Health Edition, and a Complete Edition—but recombined them a year later.
+A monthly subscription for research-based updates, introduced in late 2010, proved unpopular and was eliminated in mid-2012.

-23andMe only sold raw genetic data and ancestry-related results in the US due to FDA restrictions from November 22, 2013, until October 21, 2015, when it announced that it would resume providing health information in the form of carrier status and wellness reports with FDA approval.
+From November 22, 2013, to October 21, 2015, 23andMe sold only raw genetic data and ancestry-related results in the US due to FDA restrictions, after which it resumed providing health information in the form of carrier status and wellness reports.

+Pricing

-The price of the full direct-to-consumer testing service in the US reduced from $999 in 2007 to $399 in 2008 and to $99 in 2012, and was effectively being sold as a loss leader in order to build a valuable customer database.
-In October 2015, the US price was raised to $199.
-In September 2016, an ancestry-only version was once again offered at a lower price of $99 with an option to upgrade to include the health component for an additional $125 later.
+The US price declined from $999 at launch in 2007 to $399 in 2008 and to $99 in 2012, effectively serving as a loss leader to build the customer database.
+In October 2015, the price was raised to $199.
+In September 2016, an ancestry-only version was reintroduced at $99 with an optional $125 health upgrade.
+The product launched in Canada in October 2014 at and in the United Kingdom in December 2014 at £125.